 Illinois State Board of Education administers public education in the state of Illinois.
 The State Board consists of nine members who are appointed by the Governor with the consent of the Senate.
 The board sets educational policies and guidelines for public and private schools, preschool through grade 12.
 It analyzes the aims, needs and requirements of education and recommends legislation to the Illinois General Assembly and Governor for the benefit of the more than 2 million school children in the state.

-A new report from the Illinois State Board of Education, the second annual Kindergarten Individual Development Survey, or KIDS report, says the vast majority of children who entered kindergarten last year were not kindergarten-ready, lacking many of the skills needed for long-term success in school.
+A new report from the Illinois State Board of Education, the 2019-2020 Kindergarten Individual Development Survey, or KIDS report, says the vast majority of children who entered kindergarten last year were not kindergarten-ready, lacking many of the skills needed for long-term success in school.
 The report shows about only one-fourth of those students, 26 percent, demonstrated readiness across all three key development areas: social and emotional development; language and literacy development; and math.